steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 - "What can I do to specify how my job will run?"
 - "How can I find out the status of my running or completed jobs?"
 objectives:
-- "Determine queues to which you have access."
 - "Specify a job's resource requirements in a Slurm batch script."
-- "Describe the main states a job passess through from start to completion."
+- "Describe the main states a job passes through from start to completion."
 - "Describe the major ways a job may fail and how that's presented."
 - "Cancel multiple jobs using a single command."
 - "Describe how backfilling works and why it's useful."
-- "Obtain greater detail regarding the status of a jobs and its use of resources."
+- "Obtain greater detail regarding the status of a completed job and its use of resources."
 keypoints:
-- "Use `sinfo -s` to see information on all queues to which you have access."
 - "Use `--nodes` and `--ntasks` in a Slurm batch script to request the total number of machines and CPU cores you'd like for your job."
 - "A typical job passes through pending, running, completing, and completed job states."
 - "Reasons for a job's failure include being out of memory, being suspended, cancelled, or exiting with a non-zero exit code."